Last updated on June 16th, 2021 at 02:30 pm

 This effect is by no means rare.
-Any organizational change can potentially add to the technical debt portfolio — reorganizations, acquisitions, expansions, wholly new products, and much more.
+Any organizational change can potentially add to the technical debt portfolio—reorganizations, acquisitions, expansions, wholly new products, and much more.

 Interventions at the leverage points of an organization can produce the changes we want with a minimum of effort.
 Some subtlety is involved, because Meadows’ leverage points are expressed at a high level of abstraction.
 But applying them to the problem of technical debt management is a promising approach.

 Bookmark this post.
 I’ll be linking to more examples of using leverage points to manage technical debt.
+So far: